rocketacademy/video-poker-bootcamp/README.md

 - Code is linted using [ESLint](https://www.npmjs.com/package/eslint)

 ## Documentation
-More documentation about the development of the game in [Github Wiki](https://github.com/hertantoirawan/video-poker-bootcamp/wiki).
+More documentation about the development of the game in [Wiki](https://github.com/hertantoirawan/video-poker-bootcamp/wiki).